wormhole-foundation/wormhole/SECURITY.md

 - Speed to shutdown is limited by speed to develop the temporary bug fix (only for the unknown cases, known cases won't require development)
 - Speed to shutdown is limited by speed at which goverance can be passed to accept the temporary bug fix (slower for unknown cases and faster for known cases)
 - Restoring after a shutdown will require a secondary governance action to either repoint the proxy contract to a non-shutdown implementation (known cases) or to revert the temporary patch and apply the long term patch (unknown cases)

+## Security Monitoring

+The Wormhole project expects all Guardians develop and maintain their own security monitoring strategies.
+This expectation is based on the value of having heterogeneous monitoring strategies across the Guardians set as a function of Wormhole's defense in depth approach, increasing the likelihood of detecting fraudulent activity.

+Wormhole Guardians should aim to capture all of the following domians with their monitoring strategies:

+- Guardian Application, System, and Network Activity
+- Gossip Network Activity
+- Smart Contract Activity/State
+- Transaction/Usage Activity
+- Governor Activity

+Guardians are encouraged to share monitoring lessons learned with each other to the extent that it increases the ability to detect fraudulent activity on the network.
+However, the end state for Wormhole network monitoring is not a homogeneous monitoring strategy, as levels of diversity within the Guardians is an essential property of the Wormhole network.

+Lastly, if a Guardian detects a security event via their monitoring strategy they are empowered to engage the above mentioned incident response pattern.